MolyWang/microCompet/README.md

 ## Description

-R package ***microCompet*** is for visualizing potential microbial competitions for nutrition, mainly simple sugars such as pentoses an pyranoses.
-This package offers functions to: 1. visualize all sugar degradation activities one microbe can carry out (See function *_constructFullNetwork_*) 2.
-Compare a microbe’s overall sugar degradation pathway similarity to other microbes (See functions *_overallSimilarity_* and *_competeMicrobiota_*)
+***microCompet*** is for identifying and visualizing potential microbial competitions for nutrition, mainly simple sugars such as pentoses an pyranoses.
+This package offers functions to:

+1. Visualize all sugar degradation pathways that are present in one microbe of interest (See function *_constructFullNetwork_*)

+2. Compare a microbe’s overall similarity of sugar degradation profile to other microbes (See functions *_overallSimilarity_* and *_competeMicrobiota_*)

 ## Installation